Why Convert Canva to Google Slides

 2. Upload to Canva:

-Q1: How do I import Canva to Google Slides?
+Q1: How do I import Canva to Google Slide?

 A: Export your Canva presentation as a .pptx file, then upload it to Google Slides.